UW-Hydro/VIC/README.txt

 	ARNO_PARAMS with NIJSSEN2001_BASEFLOW in their global parameter files.

+Replaced %i with %d in fscanf statements

+	Files affected:
+	check_state_file.c, get_global_param.c, read_arcinfo_ascii.c,
+	read_initial_model_state.c, read_snowband.c, read_soilparam.c,
+	read_veglib.c

+	Description:
+	Having %i in fscanf statements was causing input values of "08" to be interpreted as octal rather than decimal.
+These instances of %i have been replaced with %d.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r1 to VIC 4.1.0 beta r2 *****
 --------------------------------------------------------------------------------